jagerber48/sciform/docs/source/usage.rst

  'unicode_pm': False,
  'unc_pm_whitespace': True}

-The global default settings can be modified using :func:`set_global_defaults()` with the same keyword arguments passed into :class:`Formatter`.
+The global default settings can be modified by passing :class:`FormatOptions` into :func:`set_global_defaults()`.
-Any explicit options passed in will be updated while any unspecified options will retain their existing values.
+Any options passed in the :class:`FormatOptions` will overwrite the current global default settings and any unfilled options will remain unchanged.
-The same checks applied when constructing a :class:`Formatter` are applied to setting global default settings.

 >>> from sciform import (set_global_defaults, FillMode, ExpMode, ...
 GroupingSeparator)